Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__User_and_Programmers_Guide.md

 Client design and implementation is covered in [Client programming guide](#Client_programming_guide).

 #### Background and Detail
 This User and Programmers Guide relates to the POI Data Provider GE which is part of the [Advanced Middleware and Web User Interfaces chapter](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Advanced_Middleware_and_Web_UI_Architecture).
 Please find more information about this Generic Enabler in the related [Open Specification](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/FIWARE.OpenSpecification.MiWi.POIDataProvider) and [Architecture Description](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/FIWARE.ArchitectureDescription.MiWi.POIDataProvider).
+The [Reference Implementation](https://github.com/Chiru/FIWARE-POIDataProvider) can be found at GitHub.

 ## User guide